moj-analytical-services/dmet-cfe/investigations/athena_monitoring/README.md

 The architecture is split into three parts:

-1. Monitoring data access by using AWS Glue APIs, and aggregating using Athena.
+1. **Monitor data access** using AWS Glue APIs, and aggregate/query using Athena.
-This approach still needs to be evaluated because it relies on the undocumented BatchGetTable API
+This approach still needs to be evaluated because it relies on the undocumented BatchGetTable API.
-2. Monitoring Athena usage at the Workgroup level using CloudWatch metrics
+2. **Monitor Athena usage at the workgroup level** using CloudWatch metrics.

-3. Monitoring Athena usage at the user level using various Athena APIs, and aggregating using CloudWatch Log This approach still needs to be evaluated because of the cost incurred triggering an lambda function every time an Athena query is called.
+3. **Monitor Athena usage at the user level** using various Athena APIs, and aggregate using CloudWatch Log.
+This approach still needs to be evaluated because of the cost incurred triggering an lambda function every time an Athena query is called.

 ---